MRCIEU/gwas-utils/README.md

 # gwas-utils

-`gu` - consists of a set of utilities which were written to do GWAS-related things in cloud environments.
+`gu` consists of a set of utilities which were written to do GWAS-related things in cloud environments.

 It compiles to a single (maybe totally self-contained / static) binary, so it comes without the (computational, resource, cognitive) overhead of maintaining a python / R installation + libraries (but also lacks their flexibility).
 A distroless docker image compiled on Alpine Linux using the Dockerfile in this repo gzips to ~1.3MB in size on disk.

 The utilities (subcommands under `gu`) and their usage are described below.

-## subcommands
+## Subcommands

 `csvaddp` - Add a P column to a CSV file based on a LOG10P column

 `csvconcat` - Concatenate multiple CSV output files into a single file

+`csvdelim`  - Change the delimeter of a CSV file

-`csvfilter` - Filter a CSV file based on logical expressions
+`csvfilter` - Filter the rows of a CSV file based on logical expressions

 `csvselect` - Subset a CSV file to specific columns